 When the cops charge, it makes sense not to run completely head over heels, but that's almost always what happens anyway, even if the numbers are on our side.
 When this happens, it's sometimes useful to shout something reassuring, like "calm down," but then you shouldn't run yourself.
-If you're running, don't run over anyone, and if you do run over someone, stop and pick them up.
-What we don't like about afterwards, so this aspect is very important, all the time while something is going on, as well as on arrival and departure.
+If you're running, don't run over anyone, and no mixes if possible.
+There are cops who specialize in finding people afterwards, so this aspect is very important, all the time while something is going on, as well as on arrival and departure.
 Firstly, they always have at least one person filming, and the footage is pretty good at this point.
 They evaluate the footage while the action is still going on, if they can, and then catch people afterwards.
 And secondly, they have plainclothes cops looking for crimes: they are there from the beginning to the end, they watch who changes and what the person looks like afterwards, they follow that person until their colleagues come, and finally they give a sign that they are behind a person who should be arrested.
 That's why it's so important to choose a good moment to change, both before and after the riot.
 Of course, the better the disguise, the fewer features they'll be able to recognize later.
 That's why we always make sure to be thorough when masking.
 For example, we sometimes use extra wide black jackets so that our body shape is not easily recognizable.
 After masking, we check each other to see if there are any hairs sticking out or anything else that might be recognizable.
 That's why it's important for us to change back and forth as little as possible.

 A riot can be a very, very exciting thing.
 Especially when you're not standing on the sidelines watching, but right in the middle of it.
 This brings a number of effects that we don't all experience every day.
 For example, adrenaline, which has a number of effects that are quite useful for the riot.
 The cops also have this effect, which is why they train specifically to control it.
 We're not cops, and we don't train for it, even though we don't think it would be a bad idea.
 But knowing about it helps us a little bit to deal with this effect.
-For example, after a strong adrenaline rush, friendly agreements are not so easy and the tone can change somehow, which can be quite annoying, especially because not everyone gets an adrenaline rush at the same time and it does not have the same
+For example, after a strong adrenaline rush, friendly agreements are not so easy and the tone can change somehow, which can be quite annoying, especially because not